 What is the IELTS exam?
 How does the IELTS function with respect to Canada’s various economic immigration programs?
 What is the required IELTS score for Canada immigration?
 And how can you obtain the best possible IELTS results, thereby increasing your chances of settling in Canada at the earliest opportunity?

 This guide to IELTS and immigration to Canada provides crucial answers to these questions, with additional advice and resources for individuals and families looking to make Canada their permanent home.

 The IELTS is one of four language tests recognized by the government of Canada for immigration purposes.
 The others are the Canadian English Language Proficiency Index Program (CELPIP), Test de connaissance du français pour le Canada (TCF Canada), and the Test d’Évaluation du Français (TEF).
-CELPIP exams are mostly administered within Canada (with additional international test centres in Dubai and New York City), and the TCF and TEF are only used for evaluating French ability.
+CELPIP exams are mostly administered within Canada, though more CELPIP test centres have opened internationally, and the TCF and TEF are only used for evaluating French ability.

 Bearing in mind that there are four languages tests recognized by Canada for immigration purposes, and that each test has different results/marking methods, Canada has developed an equivalency scoring system for the different tests.
 Results of each test are given a Canadian Language Benchmark (CLB) equivalent, from 1 to 10.
 This way, people who sit different tests, sometimes in different languages, can be compared and ranked fairly.

 IELTS for Express Entry

 Applications submitted to most of Canada’s federal economic immigration programs are managed under the Express Entry immigration selection system.

 Getting into the Express Entry pool